GermantheAnalyst/sales-and-market-share-analysis/README.md

 - Determine VanArsdel's market share in each target market.
 - Identify top-performing products and regions.
 - Uncover trends in sales and market share over time.
-- Provide actionable insights to inform marketing and sales strategies."
+- Provide actionable insights to inform marketing and sales strategies.

 ## Data Sources and Preparation: